stelzinga/MF/Management_Framework-Appendix.md

 Name or very Short description of the Topic e.g., Project, an event.

 ### Context
 The context should answer the 6W of the Topic.
-They can be used freely, but mostly go along with the 6W Method defined above, see [MGT: 99.Legend ### 6W Method].
+They can be used freely, but mostly go along with the 6W Framework , see [Management Framework ## 6W Framework].
 The context can be omitted if the Manager knows the audience are aware of the context already.

 ### Last Status
 This reflects the Status of when the Topic was last discussed.
 The Last Status should be indicative how close the Topic was of being concluded at that time of discussion e.g. 60% done, 3 actions left out of 20, expected closure 20 Sep 2030, etc.

 ### Current Status
 The Current Status is similar as the Last Status in terms of type output.
-It also includes what was done compared to the Last Status. e.g. 10% works was done, so 30% remains for the next two weeks, expected closure moved forward to 10 Sep 2030, etc.
+It also includes what was done compared to the Last Status. e.g., 10% works was done, so 30% remains for the next two weeks, expected closure moved forward to 10 Sep 2030, etc.

 ### Attention Points
 Any aspects that are a potential impediment in the conclusion of any remaining actions of the Evolving Topic.
 It is possible to put Attention points *before* the Current Status, if the Attention Points are a reason for delays to have occurred compared to the Last Status.